giusgenito/giusgenito/README.md

 ## Projects
 Here are some of the projects you can explore:

-### 1. [Project Name]
+### 1. Spoken-Language-Recognition-without-Audio
-A brief description of the project, tools used, and key findings or results.
-Include a link to the repository.
+A project carried out for the Computer Vision exam, I used a ConvLSTM2D to classify the spoken language in the video.
+The feature level fusion technique was used to improve the performance compared to students from previous years.

 ### 2. [Project Name]
 Another project with its description and a link to the repository.